Discrete degree of symmetry of manifolds: Introduction

 \begin{corollary} Let $n\neq 4$ be a natural number.
-Let $X$ be a closed, connected and oriented $n$-dimensional smooth manifold supporting an effective action of $(\ZZ/r)^n$ for every natural number $r$.
-If there exists a continuous map $\phi:X\to T^n$ of nonzero degree and $\pi_1(X)$ is virtually solvable then $X$ is diffeomorphic to $T^n$. \end{corollary}
+Let $X$ be a closed, connected and oriented $n$-dimensional rationally hypertoral smooth manifold.
+If $X$ supports an effective action of $(\ZZ/r)^n$ for every natural number $r$ and $\pi_1(X)$ is virtually solvable then $X$ is diffeomorphic to $T^n$. \end{corollary}